chris-short/chrisshort.net/content/long-thoracic-nerve-palsy.md

 ## Pain Relief

 There is not much that offers pain relief from the nerve damage itself.
 The muscle in my shoulder and upper back tend to always be sore from everyday use due to the winging.
 But, muscle relaxers are incredibly important in keeping my pain under control.
-Eliminating muscle spasms leads to a better life experience overall and prevents nasty flare ups before they even start.
+Eliminating muscle spasms leads to a better life experience overall and prevents nasty flare ups before they can start.
 It took ten years to realize this and hopefully others can learn from this.

 ### Muscle Spasms

-As of December 1, 2013 I am taking [Cyclobenzaprine](https://en.m.wikipedia.org/wiki/Cyclobenzaprine) (generic Flexirl) at night and [Methocarbamol](https://en.wikipedia.org/wiki/Methocarbamol) (generic Robaxin) during the day to make sure the spasticity is held at bay.
+I am taking [Cyclobenzaprine](https://en.m.wikipedia.org/wiki/Cyclobenzaprine) (generic Flexirl) three times a day to keep spasticity is held at bay.

+#### Lesson Learned

 At one point I was taking Baclofen, Cyclobenzaprine, and Methocarbamol during the course of the day.
 This combination apparently has some memory loss side effect.
 I was subsequently taken off the Baclofen and I could tell my short term memory was a little better.

 ### Pain Killers

 Narcotic pain killers have helped over the years but their side effects have also been harmful.
 Staying off of them is a goal that I have set but after years of taking some form of narcotic pain relievers getting off of them is a challenge.
 Currently, I am prescribed [Norco](https://en.wikipedia.org/wiki/Hydrocodone/paracetamol) (tramadol had become ineffective) to help with breakthrough pain.
 It is not very effective unless I take it long before a potentially painful event.

-[Belbuca](https://www.belbuca.com/) has been a recent addition to my medication arsenal.
+[Belbuca](https://www.belbuca.com/) has been a more recent addition, to my medication arsenal.
 It is incredibly effective at beating back pain and keeping the baseline level of pain more tolerable.
 I still deal with normal discomfort and trigger point pain.
-But, a heating pad is usually helpful.
+But, a heating pad and/or supportive arm sleeve is usually helpful.

 ### Homeopathic Remedies